indro-robotics/Documentation/source/Prerequisites/Linux-Terminal.rst

 **LINUX BASICS**

-Navigating the Linux terminal is an essential requirment when creating documents for ROS and Gazebo.
+Navigating the Linux terminal is an essential requirment when using software such as ROS and Gazebo.
+Since most development is done using the terminal, it is important to know and understand the following basic commands.

-Basic knowledge of linux terminal will help the user navigate through the rest of the tutorials.

 .. list-table:: Basic Linux Commands